syncfusion-content/flutter-docs/Flutter/pdf-viewer/How-to/custom-widget-on-flutterflow.md

 ---
 layout: post
-title: PdfViewer Widget in FlutterFlow | Syncfusion
+title: PDF Viewer Widget in FlutterFlow | Syncfusion
 description: You can learn here all about adding Syncfusion Flutter Pdf Viewer (SfPdfViewer Widget) widget in FlutterFlow.
 platform: flutter
 control: SfPdfViewer